 - MA, Social Sciences, University of Chicago

 - Diploma of Graduate Studies, International Relations, Graduate Institute of International and Development Studies

 - BA, History, University of British Columbia

 Daniel Cohn has 14 years’ experience managing international health and development programs in west, central and east Africa.
-His specialties include neglected tropical disease control and elimination and gender integration.
-He is an expert in onchocerciasis, also known as river blindness, an eye and skin disease caused by a worm that is transmitted to humans through the bite of a blackfly.
+His specialties include neglected tropical disease control and elimination, and gender integration.
+He is an expert on onchocerciasis, also known as river blindness, an eye and skin disease caused by a worm that is transmitted to humans through the bite of a blackfly.